 - organisational psychology.

-The social component builds on the intermediate level unit on social psychology in PSYC2600 Personality and Social Psychology (which is assumed knowledge) and will concentrate on applications of social psychology, especially in the workplace.
+The social component builds on the intermediate level unit on social psychology in PSYC2600 Personality and Social Psychology and will concentrate on applications of social psychology, especially in the workplace.

 Specific topics that may be included are: